Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: : A New Benchmark Dataset

-The purpose of this work is to create a benchmark for the understandable medical language translation (UMLT) task, which is not only used for training translation models but also for fairly evaluating different approaches.
+The purpose of this work is to create a benchmark for the automated clinical language understanding task, which is not only used for training translation models but also for fair evaluation of different approaches.
 Thus, we set different requirements for workers when annotating the training data and validation/testing data.
 In general, they use two steps when annotating each source sentence.
 The first step is to paraphrase the abbreviations with the whole words or phrases.
 For each abbreviation, there may be several full forms.
 For example, ``\emph{TLC}'' has two full forms\footnote{\url{https://medical-dictionary.thefreedictionary.com/TLC}}.
 One is ``\emph{thin-layer chromatography}'', and the other is ``\emph{total lung capacity}''.
 Therefore, it is important for workers to understand the context in which the abbreviation or term has been used.
+Note that we do not provide a dictionary for workers, and they search the full expressions on the Internet if they are not sure about the abbreviations.
 The second step is to use simple words to replace professorial medical expressions.
 Take the word ``\emph{hematocrit}''\footnote{\url{https://www.mayoclinic.org/tests-procedures/hematocrit/about/pac-20384728}} as an example, which means the ratio of the volume of red blood cells to the volume of the whole blood.
-If we use the expression, \emph{``the proportion of red blood cells in the blood''}, it is much understandable for patients compared with directly using professional clinical jargon.
+If we use the expression, \emph{``the proportion of red blood cells in the blood''}, it is much more understandable for patients compared with directly using professional clinical jargon.
 An example in Figure~\ref{image:annotation} illustrates the annotating procedure.

 When annotating the training data, workers are asked to return the final understandable sentences, i.e., the simplified ones, which will be checked by experts again to guarantee the annotation quality.
 For validation and testing data, we require workers to return both rephrasing and simplifying forms for each source sentence.